The Kobayashi-Hitchin correspondence for nef and big classes: Proof of Theorem

-In this section, we prove Theorem \ref{main thm2 intro}.
-We remark that, by Lemma \ref{inv stability}, Lemma \ref{adapted app} and Lemma \ref{inv adapted HYM}, we can assume that the non-K\"{a}hler locus of $\alpha$ is a snc divisor. \begin{rema} By Lemma \ref{inv stability}, Lemma \ref{adapted app} and Lemma \ref{inv adapted HYM}, if one has established Theorem \ref{main thm2 intro}, then we immediately obtain its singular version Corollary \ref{KH corr sing intro}. \end{rema} In this section, we use the following notations. \begin{notation} Let $(X,\omega_0)$ be a compact K\"{a}hler manifold with a smooth K\"{a}hler metric $\omega_0$ and $\alpha$ be a nef and big class on $X$. \begin{itemize} \item Suppose that $D=E_{nK}(\alpha)$ is an effective snc divisor.
+In this section, we use the following notations. \begin{notation} Let $(X,\omega_0)$ be a compact K\"{a}hler manifold with a smooth K\"{a}hler metric $\omega_0$ and $\alpha$ be a nef and big class on $X$. \begin{itemize} \item Suppose that $D=E_{nK}(\alpha)$ is an effective snc divisor.
 We denote by $s_D$ a defining section of $D$ and by $h_D$ a smooth hermitian metric on the holomorphic line bundle $\mathcal{O}(D)$ such that $|s_D|_{h_D}\le 1$. \item Let $T$ be an adapted closed positive $(1,1)$-current in $\alpha$ satisfying $|s_D|^k\langle T^n\rangle\le C\omega_0^n$ (refer to Lemma \ref{adapted curr prop}).
 Let $m\ge 0$ be a nonnegative integer such that $T\ge |s_D|^{2m}_{h_D}\omega_0$ holds in the sense of currents. \item Let $\omega_i$ be a smooth K\"{a}hler metric contained in a K\"{a}hler class $\alpha+(1/i)\omega_0$ which gives an adapted approximation of $T$ in the sense of Definition \ref{adapted defi}. \item Let $(E,h_0)$ be a pair consisting of a holomorphic vector bundle $E$ on $X$ and a smooth hermitian metric $h_0$ on $E$.
 Assume that $E$ is $\alpha^{n-1}$-slope stable. \end{itemize} \end{notation}